What makes your teammates lose sleep at night?

 During the process of posting, I encouraged folks to affinity group their notes.

 We quickly review the board.
-I then hand out self-adhesive dots (5±2 depending on the number of affinity groups) and have individuals indicate their top concerns via dot voting.
+I then make available dots (5±2 depending on the number of affinity groups) and have individuals indicate their top concerns via dot voting.

 What emerges time and time again follows a similar pattern: almost no post-it group has a single dot, and all fears fall into one of the following bakers’ dozen: